Open Access

 Note that for a work to be truly open access, authors need to give users the rights to use them in a digital environment.
 Some Open Access articles can be free of price barriers but not permission barriers, so it allows for free online access to works but not reuse, republication, or remixing of the work.

-Creative Commons Licenses are how authors can allow users to reuse, redistribute, or remix their work, depending on which type of license they choose.
+Creative Commons Licenses are one way authors can allow users to reuse, redistribute, or remix their work, depending on which type of license they choose.

-Read and publish agreements allow UND faculty to publish OA at no additional cost.
+Read and publish agreements allow UND faculty to publish open access at no additional cost.
 They also allow the authors to keep their copyright.
-While it’s still going the for-profit publisher route, these agreements minimize or eliminate the financial burden to faculty that arises with Article Processing Charges (APCs).
+These agreements minimize or eliminate the financial burden to faculty that arises with APCs.